valntn/nanopore_genomic_tutorial/Walkthrough.md

     pilon --genome ../medaka/consensus.fasta --frags knoellia_pilon_1.sorted.bam --output knoellia_pilon_1 --outdir . --threads 8 --changes

-If a `java.lang.OutOfMemoryError: Java heap space` comes up, do the following: Type `which pilon`.
+ONLY IF a `java.lang.OutOfMemoryError: Java heap space` comes up, do the following: Type `which pilon`.
 This will point you to the place of the actual executable, and give you something like `/home/valentin/miniconda3/envs/nanopore_tutorial/bin/pilon`.
 Edit the file by typing `nano /home/valentin/miniconda3/envs/nanopore_tutorial/bin/pilon (or whatever your path is)`.
-Then find the line that specifies the memory limits: `default_jvm_mem_opts = ['-Xms512m', '-Xmx1g']` and change the `-Xmx1g` into `-Xmx16g`.
-This however means that it will use 16Gb of RAM - the small MacBooks don't have that.
-To reduce RAM usage, the genome can be split into parts and polished separately, but we won't do that here.
+Then find the line that specifies the memory limits: `default_jvm_mem_opts = ['-Xms512m', '-Xmx1g']` and change the `-Xmx1g` into `-Xmx8g`.
+Save by pressing ctrl+X then type 'y'.
 Then try running the pilon command again.

 The output should be a polished genome.
 Thanks to the `--changes` flag, pilon also generates a file detailing the changes it made in each round.
 When this file is empty, it means that pilon has finished and no further rounds are necessary.

 There is a script in the files that automates six rounds of mapping & polishing, but check the script for correct flags etc before running.
 No guarantees it will work.

 #### Select the contigs
 Since we saw from the kraken report on the long reads, there was some contamination of the reads.
 In the assembly_info.txt generated by flye, we could see that there are several short, non-circular fragments with low coverage in addition to the large, circular contig that is the chromosome.
 The short contigs are likely from the contaminated reads.
-Therefore, to only carry forward the genome that we want, we can remove the others with seqkit.
-In this case, since the closed genome is the only large contig, a simple selection by size (ie. select all contigs > 1MB) works.
-If you want to be sure, you can also copy and blast some of the short sequences to check where they come from.
+Therefore, in order to only carry forward the genome that we want, we can remove the others with seqkit.
+In this case, since the closed genome is the only large contig, a simple selection by size (i.e. select all contigs > 1MB) works.
+If you want to be sure that it's not an actual real plasmid or something we are removing, you can also copy and blast some of the short sequences to check where they come from.

     seqkit seq -m 1000000 consensus_6_pilon.fasta -o knoellia_flye_pilon6_filtered.fasta

 ## Compare Assemblies
 We can compare assemblies using different tools.
-E.g. a very obvious one using seqkit to check sequence lengths
+E.g. a very obvious one using seqkit to check min & max sequence lengths, N50s, etc.

     seqkit stats -a spades_assembly/scaffolds.fasta
     seqkit stats -a unicycler/assembly.fastaknoellia_flye_pilon6_filtered.fasta